 During dinner at a friend’s house, they recently mentioned how I was too sensitive as a woman of color and that I need to be more sensitive to other people.
 She said this to me after I told her that reverse racism is not true and that I did not believe in it.
 Not only was I insulted, but I was also infuriated at how she told me that I was too sensitive towards racism and insensitive towards other races.

-I told her that the reason I do not believe in reverse racism due to the fact that white people have never faced discrimination in the workplace, or in terms of laws.
-I do agree that the women and men of the caucasian race may have been on the receiving end of some jokes, but so have people of color.
+I told her that the reason I do not believe in reverse racism because white people have never faced discrimination in the workplace or in terms of laws.
+I do agree that the women and men of the Caucasian race may have been on the receiving end of some jokes, but so have people of color.
 I used the example that I was once followed around a store with suspicious glares and that I have never seen that happen to someone who was white.
-If reverse racism was really true, wouldn’t white people face discrimination?
+If reverse racism was true, wouldn’t white people face discrimination?
 Wouldn’t they feel out of place in certain places?
 Wouldn’t they ever feel as if their opinion did not matter or that they had to build up a lot of courage to voice their opinion without feeling neglected?

-Racism is defined as prejudice, discrimination, or antagonism directed against someone of a different race based on the belief that one’s own race is superior.
+Racism is defined as prejudice, discrimination, or antagonism directed against someone of a different race based on the belief that one’s race is superior.
 In that scenario, of course, white people may feel oppressed.
 However, to call it “reverse racism” is so strange.
-A friend of mine said that, “Of course white people had to make racism special for them too.
+A friend of mine said, “Of course white people had to make racism special for them too.
 They just can’t be oppressed like the rest of us.”
-I burst out laughing, and that is when I truly decided, anyone can face racism… but to call it reverse racism makes no sense to me.
+I burst out laughing, and that is when I truly decided, anyone can face racism, but to call it reverse racism makes no sense to me.